saref/bayan/README.md

 ## Parameters and acceptable input:
 Input graph should be an undirected networkx graph.
 Can use edge attribute "weight" to represent positive edge weights.

 Threshold is the minimum optimality gap that Bayan should execute till.
-In the above example if Bayan finds a solution with modularity within 0.001 of the optimal solution, it will return that solution.
+In the above function call if Bayan finds a solution with modularity within 0.001 of the optimal solution, it will return that solution.

 time_allowed is the maximum solve time in seconds that Bayan will execute till.